 Our Health and Safety Committee also allows members to work together on industry-specific challenges.
 For example, we are currently exploring substitutes for refractory ceramic fibre (RCF) which is used for the insulation and sealing of glass furnaces.

-British Glass supports the whole glass industry in fully understanding and meeting its obligations under the COSHH and REACH regulations through topical training days and guidance documents – which are available to members and non-members.
+British Glass supports the whole glass industry in fully understanding and meeting its obligations under the COSHH and UK REACH regulations through topical training days and guidance documents – which are available to members and non-members.